EOEPCA/deployment-guide/docs/building-blocks/notification-automation.md

 # Notification and Automation Deployment Guide

 The Notification and Automation Building Block gives the EOEPCA platform an event-driven workflow layer.
-It uses Knative Eventing for routing CloudEvents between sources and sinks, ships with a few ready-made components (a GitHub webhook source, a CloudEvents player for inspecting traffic, and an emailer sink), and lets you deploy your own event-driven functions on Knative Serving on top.
+It uses Knative Eventing for routing CloudEvents between sources and sinks, ships with a few ready-made components (a GitHub/GitLab webhook source, a CloudEvents player for inspecting traffic, and an emailer sink), and lets you deploy your own event-driven functions on Knative Serving on top.
 Kafka can be added on top if you want a durable event backbone, but the default setup uses Knative's in-memory channel and works fine for most cases.

 This guide walks through deploying the whole stack on a Kubernetes cluster.